skyran1278/expense-manager/README.md

 > It can find your direction if you get used to its 'Manager'!

 ## Chrome extension

-Adds a Sizzy button in the Chrome toolbar, which on click opens any page directly into Sizzy.
+Adds a Expense Manager in the Chrome, which on click new blank opens page directly into Expense Manager.

 [Chrome Extension](/)
 [Source](https://github.com/skyran1278/20170324_ExpenseManager/tree/firebase/dist)